 InterCare Health Network

-*Drive-thru testing is available in Bangor, Pullman and Benton Harbor.
-Individuals do NOT have to have a lab order (does NOT have to be InterCare only)
+*Drive-thru testing is available in Bangor (Wednesdays 9am-3pm), Pullman (Tuesdays 9am-3pm), and Benton Harbor (see site for list of days/times).
+Individuals do not have to bring a lab order.

 Where to Find Assistance and Resources